I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-splissessionzero.md

 <p>On success, the <code>SplIsSessionZero</code> function returns ERROR_SUCCESS; otherwise this function returns a Win32 error code.</p>

 ## -remarks
 <p>A driver that displays custom user interface elements can use the <code>SplIsSessionZero</code> function to determine whether the current job was issued in session 0.
 Such a driver can use this information to enable it to present user interface elements in the user's session, rather than in session zero.
-A related function, <a href="https://msdn.microsoft.com/library/windows/hardware/ff562679">SplPromptUIInUsersSession</a>, displays a standard Windows message box in the user's session. </p>

-<p>If you plan to use this function in a driver intended to run under Windows 2000, you must load spoolss.dll by a call to the <b>LoadLibrary</b> function, and then find the address of this function within that DLL by a call to the <b>GetProcAddress</b> function. (<b>LoadLibrary</b> and <b>GetProcAddress</b> are described in the Microsoft Windows SDK documentation.)
-If the call to <b>GetProcAddress</b> fails, you must use an alternative mechanism to display user interface elements.</p>

-<p>A driver that displays custom user interface elements can use the <code>SplIsSessionZero</code> function to determine whether the current job was issued in session 0.
-Such a driver can use this information to enable it to present user interface elements in the user's session, rather than in session zero.
-A related function, <a href="https://msdn.microsoft.com/library/windows/hardware/ff562679">SplPromptUIInUsersSession</a>, displays a standard Windows message box in the user's session. </p>
+A related function, <a href="..\winsplp\nf-winsplp-splpromptuiinuserssession.md">SplPromptUIInUsersSession</a>, displays a standard Windows message box in the user's session. </p>

 <p>If you plan to use this function in a driver intended to run under Windows 2000, you must load spoolss.dll by a call to the <b>LoadLibrary</b> function, and then find the address of this function within that DLL by a call to the <b>GetProcAddress</b> function. (<b>LoadLibrary</b> and <b>GetProcAddress</b> are described in the Microsoft Windows SDK documentation.)
 If the call to <b>GetProcAddress</b> fails, you must use an alternative mechanism to display user interface elements.</p>